Lucien-6/Micro_Tracker/README.md

    - Check if the Python version is 3.10+.
    - Ensure all dependencies are correctly installed (refer to [Install Dependencies](#3-install-dependencies)).
-   - Verify SAM2 installation: `cd models/sam2 && pip install -e .`

 2. **GPU Memory Insufficient**

    - Try reducing the resolution of the processing video.
    - Reduce the number of targets being tracked simultaneously.
-   - Use a smaller model (tiny or small instead of large).
-   - Close the real-time preview if needed (though it's lightweight).

-3. **Real-Time Preview Not Showing**

-   - Check the log messages for preview initialization status.
-   - Verify the model path is correctly configured.
-   - Ensure the video is loaded successfully.
-   - Try reloading the video to re-initialize the preview.

-4. **Tracking Inaccurate**
+3. **Tracking Inaccurate**

    - Ensure the accuracy of initial framing.
-   - Add more keyframe annotations where tracking fails.
-   - Use the **A** key to add positive points for refinement.
    - Try using higher quality or clearer videos.

-5. **Processing Speed Slow**
+4. **Processing Speed Slow**
-   - Confirm if the GPU is being used by the program (check logs during startup or processing).
+   - Confirm if the GPU is being used by the program (usually there will be relevant logs during program startup or processing).
    - Consider using a more powerful GPU.
-   - Reduce the number of annotated frames if possible.
-   - Use a smaller SAM2 model variant.

 ## 📜 License